Mahmoudosos/Python-Sql-Weather-Pipeline/README.md

 # Python-Sql-Weather-Pipeline
-Creating a pipeline to get the daily weather data of Cairo-Egypt and store it in a Sql server
+It's a small project to get the daily weather data of Cairo City using the API from weatherstack website.

+I used the pyodbc library to connect to my SQL Server.
+You can use it to connect to different DBs, but the code could vary slightly.

+I used the Task Scheduler, but you can use any kind of automation tool to automate this code.

+## Improvements:
+- Adding various cities.
+- Create some statistics based on the database.